tansengming/tansengming.github.com/pages/_posts/2011-05-12-portfolio.markdown

 <div class='clear'>
 </div>

-At Freescale Semiconductors I build an application to report and analyze millions of micro-controller test results per month.
+For Freescale Semiconductors I build an application to report and analyze millions of micro-controller test results every month.
 It also analyzed lot equipment history to detect equipment failures using statistical tests.
 The main challenge was working with the myriad of data sources and optimizing the analysis to handle the data load.
-Built on Rails on a MySQL backend.
-Relied on R for statistical work.
+Built with Rails and MySQL with R for statistical work.

 <script type="text/javascript" charset="utf-8">
 	$(document).ready(function() {